FAQ ABOUT HOLY NAME OF MARY

 ARE YOU A ROMAN CATHOLIC PARISH?

-WHAT IS OLD ROMAN CATHOLICISM?
+WHAT IS THE HISTORY OF OLD ROMAN CATHOLICISM?

-In 1908, Bishop Arnold Harris Mathew, a Roman Catholic priest, was consecrated as Regional Bishop for Great Britain by Archbishop Gul of the Old Catholic Church of Utrecht.
-Bishop Matthew set about establishing an Old Catholic community in Great Britain.
-In 1910, he issued a Declaration of Autonomy in which he declared departure from communion with the Church of Utrecht.
-The primary reasons included that the Church of Utrecht had ceased commemorating saints in the liturgy, the disuse of daily Mass, and the absence of statutes, relics, holy images, and devotional practices.
-The autonomous church was named the "Old Roman Catholic Church,” emphasizing the Roman Catholic heritage of the Church while maintaining apostolic succession and descent from the Old Catholic Church of Utrecht.
-In 1911, the Old Roman Catholic Church became unified with the Orthodox Patriarchate of Antioch, and later the Patriarchate of Alexandria, as an autocephalous church.
+In 1908, Arnold Harris Mathew, a Roman Catholic priest, was consecrated as Bishop for Great Britain by Archbishop Gul of the Old Catholic Church of Utrecht.
+He established an Old Catholic community in Great Britain and declared autonomy in 1910, splitting from Utrecht due to its discontinuation of traditional Catholic practices.
+This new body, the "Old Roman Catholic Church," emphasized its Roman Catholic heritage while maintaining Apostolic Succession from the Old Catholics of Utrecht.
+In 1911, it unified with the Orthodox Patriarchates of Antioch and Alexandria, becoming an autocephalous (independently governed) church.

 WHAT IS THE SOCIETY OF MERCY?